Third-Party Cyber Risk Management Platforms: The Definitive Guide

 Implementation Challenges and Solutions for TPRM

 Organizations face several common obstacles when implementing TPRM.
-Limited staff can hinder comprehensive vendor assessments, a challenge addressed by risk-based tiering to allocate resources proportionally.
-Vendor resistance due to numerous assessment requests can be mitigated through standardized questionnaires and acceptance of industry certifications.
+Limited staff can hinder comprehensive vendor assessments, a challenge that is addressed by risk-based tiering, which allocates resources proportionally to meet these needs.
+Vendor resistance to numerous assessment requests can be mitigated through the use of standardized questionnaires and the acceptance of industry certifications.
 Inconsistent or incomplete vendor information, a data quality issue, can be resolved with centralized vendor data management and validation workflows.

 Siloed processes with fragmented risk ownership across departments can be overcome by establishing cross-functional TPRM steering committees and utilizing unified platforms.